-The N54 is known for injector failure, water pump failure, turbo wastegate rattle, vacuum leaks, among other issues.
-Of course, it also suffers the usual gasket leaks of any BMW engine.
-The engine block is solid and can handle tons of abuse and additional power without skipping a beat, but a lot of components around it tend to fail.
+The N54 is known for injector failure, water pump failure, turbo wastegate rattle, and vacuum leaks, among other issues.
+Of course, it also suffers from the usual gasket leaks of any BMW engine from the era.
+While the engine block is solid and can handle tons of abuse and additional power without skipping a beat, the components around it tend to fail.

-The S54 is more reliable than the N54, although both engines are high-maintenance
+The S54 is more reliable than the N54, although both engines are high-maintenance.

 S54 vs. N54 Sound & Exhaust Note

 These two engines have completely different exhaust notes.
 The difference lies mostly in the N54 being a turbocharged engine that makes most of its power in the low-medium RPM range and the S54 being a naturally aspirated one that likes to be revved up to its rev limiter or 8000 rpm.